Home

 As a young woman, Dorothy was employed by Lincoln Oil Refining in Robinson as an operator in the general accounting department.
 In 1933, when the company was acquired by Marathon Oil Company, she accepted a transfer, along with many fellow employees desperate for work during the Great Depression, to Marathon's headquarters in Findlay, Hancock County, OH.

 Dorothy was always vibrant and active.
-Seen here, in a dress and high heels, she punts a football at a family gathering.
+Seen here, in a dress and heels, she punts a football at a family gathering.

 At age 28, on June 15, 1940, Dorothy married Harold Perry "Red" Sheldon (1911-1986), the son of Earl and Goldie (Davidson) Sheldon of Wyandotte County, OH.
 The wedding took place in Maysville, Mason County, KY.
 The couple resided in Toledo, Lucas County, OH from 1940 to 1945.